-You are required to create a Louisiana State University ODL ProctorU account, and to take your examinations through ProctorU, a remote proctoring service that allows you to take exams anywhere with internet access.
-You cannot use an account created through another university, so if you already have an account, you will still need to create an account associated with LSU Online Distance Learning (ODL).
+To take exams in this course, you will use the proctoring service ProctorU.
+You cannot use an account created through another university, so if you already have an account, you will still need to create an account associated with Louisiana State University at Baton Rouge.
+When you are ready to create your account, read and follow the ProctorU Registration Directions to register in ProcotrU's system.
 When you create your account, you will have access to the following items: